Alex Bowman

-Alex Michael Bowman (born April 25, 1993) is an American professional stock car racing driver and team owner.
+Alexander Michael Warren Bowman (born April 25, 1993) is an American professional stock car racing driver and team owner.
 He competes full-time in the NASCAR Cup Series, driving the No. 48 Chevrolet Camaro ZL1 for Hendrick Motorsports.
-He owns a Dirt Midget and Sprint car racing team Alex Bowman Racing.
+He owns a Dirt Midget and Sprint car racing team, Alex Bowman Racing.
 He is known for a record six consecutive front-row starts in the Daytona 500, from 2018 to 2023, winning the pole in 2018, 2021, and 2023.
-Bowman has developed a reputation among his fellow drivers as a closer; Three of his seven wins have come after Bowman passed the leader with ten or fewer laps to go.

-He is known by many nicknames, the most predominant being "Bowman the Showman.”
+He is known by many nicknames, the most predominant being Bowman the Showman.
 Denny Hamlin called him "just a hack" after a late-race collision at Martinsville in 2021 took Hamlin out of contention for the win.
-Following a 2022 race at Las Vegas, Kyle Busch said Bowman was "all luck, no skill" after Bowman won the race by taking 2 tires on a pit stop during a late-race caution.
+Following a 2022 race at Las Vegas, Kyle Busch said Bowman was "all luck, no skill" after Bowman won the race by taking two tires on a pit stop during a late-race caution.

 Racing career

 Beginnings

 A native of Tucson, Arizona, Bowman started his racing career on short tracks in Arizona and California in 2000 at the age of seven, driving quarter midget cars in United States Auto Club (USAC) competition.
 By 2006, he had won nine national championships and had 165 feature wins.